porfiriopaiz/site/content/2017_03_31_this-was-fedora-at-cs50x.ni.rst

 .. image:: {filename}/images/fedora_at_cs50xni/porfiriopaiz.jpg
    :align: center
+   :alt: Me talking about git, Docker, and the Fedora Workstation.

 And as a final surprise, the members of Fedora Nicaragua, together with the staff of the CS50x.ni, shared with the audience a pleasant time full of talks,